-Poodles age great family pets.
-The smaller poodles may be a little high strung and not as tolerant with children are the larger or standard size poodle.
+Poodles are great family pets.
+The smaller poodles may be a little high-strung and not as tolerant with children are the larger or standard size poodles.
 Due to its small size, the toy poodle can become frightened if cornered and may act out.
-So if you have toddlers, the toy poodle may not be a good choice until the kids grow up and respect the dogs sensibilities.
+So if you have toddlers, the toy poodle may not be a good choice until the kids grow up and respect the dogs’ sensibilities.

-Poodles are an affectionate dog and tend to love everyone in the family.
-They are not usually a one person dog.
+Poodles are affectionate dogs and tend to love everyone in the family.
+They are not usually a one-person dog.
 There are exceptions, however, and one of my miniature poodles definitely preferred women.
-Can’t say I really blamed her for that!
+I can’t say I really blamed her for that!

 Because they are intelligent, poodles are relatively easy to housetrain.
-They are also hypoallergenic which makes them a better choice if someone in the family is allergic to dogs.
+They are also hypoallergenic, making them a better choice if someone in the family is allergic to dogs.
 Every dog breed poses a risk to anyone who is allergic to dog dander.

 Are Poodles Good Watchdogs?

 Poodles are good at alerting when they hear something, and they will sound off when someone is at the front door.
-They are not aggressive, usually, so can not be relied on as guard dogs.
-Some poodles can be trained to be more aggressive and may be trained as guard dogs but this is not a common practice.
+They are not aggressive, usually, so they can not be relied on as guard dogs.
+Some poodles can be trained to be more aggressive and maybe trained as guard dogs, but this is not a common practice.